 The SPI imaging performance is highly dependent upon the analysis method, the complexity of the field observed (in terms of number of sources, their flux stability, and their relative intensity) and the background handling.
-Note, however, that although the background is not uniformly distributed on the camera, its shape, determined from empty field observations for each energy bin is relatively stable (Roques et al., 2003 A&A 411, L91).
-The imaging capabilities of SPI are illustrated in Figure 5.
+Note, however, that although the background is not uniformly distributed on the camera, its shape, determined from empty field observations for each energy bin, is relatively stable (Roques et al., 2003 A&A 411, L91).
+The imaging capabilities of SPI are illustrated in Figure 5 (see also Bouchet et al., 2008, ApJ 679, 1315 for results on deeper exposures).

-Figure 5 - The Galactic plane as observed by SPI during the Galactic Center Deep Exposure (GCDE) observation.
-Energy range: 20-50 keV (Roques et al., 2003, A&A vol. 411, L113).
+Figure 6 - The Galactic plane as observed by SPI during the Galactic Center Deep Exposure (GCDE) observation.
+Energy range: 20-50 keV (Roques et al., 2003, A&A 411, L113)

 The measured angular resolution for (isolated) point sources is about 2.5° (FWHM).
 This is the width of the instrument response correlation for a point source.
-Point sources can be located with better accuracy, but this depends on the strength of the source significance above background and locations of nearby sources: Strong sources can be located to an accuracy of 0.5 arc-min, while sources closer than 2 degrees will not be discriminated though imaging (see Dubath et al. 2005; MNRAS, 357, 420).
+Point sources can be located with better accuracy, but this depends on the strength of the source (the significance over the background) and locations of nearby sources.
+Strong sources can be located to an accuracy of 0.5 arcminute, while sources closer than 2 degrees will not be discriminated though imaging (see Dubath et al. 2005, MNRAS, 357, 420).

-Positions measured by SPI have an uncertainty which is mainly statistical and therefore count rate dependent.
-The uncertainties decrease as the inverse of the detection significance, and range from ~10 to ~1 arc minute for detection significances of ~10 to ~100.
-For higher detection significances (e.g. the Crab) the detection is ultimately limited to ~0.5 arc min in position.
+Positions measured by SPI have an uncertainty that is mainly statistical, and therefore count rate dependent.
+The uncertainties decrease as the inverse of the detection significance, and range from ~10 to ~1 arcminute for detection significances of ~10 to ~100.
+For higher detection significances (e.g., the Crab), the detection is ultimately limited to ~0.5 arcminute in position.